fatancy0/YOLO-CAD/README.md

 # YOLO-CAD
-YOLOv4-tiny with coordinated attention and densely connective feature
+YOLOv4-tiny with coordinate attention and densely connective feature